jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 }
 ```

-**Why use feet position instead of center?**

-Imagine the player standing just below a tree.
-If we used the sprite's center for depth calculation, the player's head might poke out above the tree even though their feet are in front of it.
-By using feet position, the occlusion looks natural: when the player's feet are behind the tree's base, the whole player disappears behind the tree.
+**What's `Changed<Transform>`?**

-We use `Changed<Transform>`, Bevy's filter because it only runs the query on entities whose `Transform` component changed this frame.
-Since we only need to recalculate Z when the player moves, this is a small optimization.
-No movement, no work. (//Todor refine this explanation)
+This is a Bevy query filter that only matches entities whose `Transform` was modified this frame.
+It's a performance optimization: we only recalculate Z when the player actually moves.
+If they're standing still, the system skips them entirely.

 ### Integrating Depth Sorting